 There are a lot of photographs of each step so you can see in detail how to make this recipe.
 I hope you can give this a try in your own kitchen.

-What is the best gluten free flour to make gluten free pastry dough?
+What is the best gluten free flour to make pastries?

 For this recipe, I used a light gluten free flour blend by Authentic Foods called Bette's Gourmet Rice Featherlite flour.
 I have also made this recipe with Bob's Red Mill 1 to 1 Gluten Free Flour Blend.